TECARTUS- brexucabtagene autoleucel suspension

 Administer tocilizumab per Table 1 for management of Grade 2 CRS.

-In addition, administer dexamethasone 10 mg intravenously with the first dose of tocilizumab and repeat dose every 6 hours.
-Continue dexamethasone use until the event is Grade 1 or less, then taper corticosteroids.
+In addition, administer dexamethasone 10 mg IV every 6 hours or methylprednisolone 1 mg/kg IV every 8 to 12 hours starting with the first dose of tocilizumab and repeat dose every 6 hours.
+Continue dexamethasone or methylprednisolone use until the event is Grade 1 or less, then taper corticosteroids.

 If improving, discontinue tocilizumab and manage as Grade 2.